-- Pupils with SEN are encouraged to be part of the school council and to have a voice.
-Students are consulted through assemblies and can voice thoughts and opinions to TA's and Tutors. - Pupils with SEN are also encouraged to take part in social activities to promote teamwork/building friendships etc. - We have a safeguarding team who monitor behaviour and welfare. - Across the school we have developed a way to support social and emotional development specific to ASC.
-We aim to demonstrate that as an educational establishment we could truly state that we have an embedded clinical and therapeutic approach to learning and social development. - We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days to include visits from therapeutic organisations e.g., ponies and promote healthy exercise and eating.
+- Pupils with SEN are encouraged to be part of the house system and to have a voice.
+Students are consulted through house activities and can voice thoughts and opinions to TA's and Tutors.
+They can be part of student voice by becoming ambassadors such as Eco-Schools and healthy schools. - Pupils with SEN are also encouraged to take part in social activities, mixed class competitions, lunch clubs, social skill programs and various inter sports and athletics to promote teamwork/building friendships etc. - Across the school we have developed a way to support social and emotional development specific to ASC.
+We aim to demonstrate that as an educational establishment we could truly state that we have an embedded clinical and therapeutic approach to learning and social development.
+We have worked on this by achieving our NAS full accreditation. - We have a dedicated Pastoral support lead who monitors behaviour and welfare as well as Youth Mental Health First aiders. - We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days weekly to include visits from therapeutic organisations e.g., ponies and promote healthy exercise and eating. - We have a programme of training for parents and carers which are delivered by our school specialists to support with concerns such as sleeping, behaviour and puberty.